Table of Contents

 AICPA Ethics Exam

 The CPA Ethics Exam is one of four standards that the state where you live and practice requires you to complete before awarding you a license and they vary depending on your location.
-As for Idaho, the AICPA Ethics Exam is required for certification.
+As part of the Idaho CPA ethics exam requirements, the AICPA Ethics Exam is one of the needed for certification.
 The AICPA Ethics Exam is taken after completing a course called Professional Ethics: The AICPA’s Comprehensive Course.
 You must earn a minimum score of 90% in order to qualify for certification.

 Idaho CPA Experience Requirements